Itheum/architecture-diagrams/live_whitepaper.md

 You can then choose to append data from your vault to the regular data you trade on the Data DEX.
 As this gives the “dataset” more context, it becomes more valuable to the buyer — and you will earn more $ITHEUM tokens.

-As the data is encrypted using the user’s private key we need to enable a frictionless UX during trade between buyer and seller where keys need to change hands with minimum manual involvement between parties; For this purpose, “symmetric key pools” (decentralized middleware) are used to enforce secure authorization between seller and buyer in real-time.
+As the data is encrypted using the user’s private key we need to enable a frictionless UX during trade between buyer and seller where keys need to change hands with minimum manual involvement between parties; For this purpose, “Symmetric key pools” (decentralized middleware) are used to enforce secure authorization between seller and buyer in real-time.
 Symmetric key pools will operate using a modified proof-of-authority mechanism to enforce the highest security with balanced decentralization (Please note that the specific technical design is still being finalized).

 ### Other Notable Properties of Data Vaults
-- Their design will enable true data sovereignty via a "proof of ownership" based design architecture.
-Detailed technical design of data vaults will be released in our "Yellow Paper" but at a high level - all datasets that include sensitive data will be encrypted with keys that belong solely to the Data Creator.
+- Their design will enable true data sovereignty via a "proof-of-ownership" based design architecture.
+Detailed technical design of data vaults will be released in our "Yellow Paper" but at a high level, all datasets that include sensitive data will be encrypted with keys that belong solely to the Data Creator.
 If a copy of the data is given to a new buyer, decentralized middleware will be used to mediate the handover of the data access rights with encryption handled behind the scenes (to ensure UX is seamless).
-But in the case of a Data NFT, where the actual ownership of a data asset can move from one party to another - the  "proof of ownership" will also be transferred.
-This process will also be handled by the "decentralized middleware" service.
+However, in the case of a Data NFT, where the actual ownership of a data asset can move from one party to another - the "proof-of-ownership" will also be transferred.
+This process, too, will be handled by the "decentralized middleware" service.

 <br />
-- Data Vaults will enable a user to "opt-out" of the system in the event they do not want to share their data anymore (e.g. a requirement in GDPR).
-This is achieved by the above-mentioned "proof of ownership" protocol.
-Where the unique decrypting key can be "burned" - which then effectively makes all decentralized copies of data (e.g. in IPFS or elsewhere) become **untethered from the Data Creator**.
+- Data Vaults will enable a user to "opt-out" of the system in the event that they do not want to share their data anymore (e.g. a requirement in GDPR).
+This is achieved by the above-mentioned "proof-of-ownership" protocol, where the unique decrypting key can be "burned".
+This effectively makes all decentralized copies of data (e.g. in IPFS or elsewhere) become **untethered from the Data Creator**.
 The data without its decryption key is now effectively just a blob of scrambled text without any identity or utility attached to it.
-There are of course challenges to this that we need to solve, e.g. what happens if you sell your data and then change your mind after the sale?
-Do we allow for a recall of data sale? if so, how can we ensure that a user has the ability to completely opt out?
+There are of course challenges to this that we need to solve, for instance, what happens if you sell your data and then change your mind after the sale?
+Do we allow for a recall of data sales?
+If so, how can we ensure that a user has the ability to completely opt out?

 <br />